monil-patel/mcp-client-ext/README.md

 - The MCP server script must be available and accessible.
 The default path used in the extension is `C:\Development\mcp-tutorial\weather\build\index.js`.
 - Ensure that the required dependencies for the MCP server are installed and configured.

+## Installation

+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Press F5 to launch the extension in debug mode
+4. Run the command "MCP Client Ext: Get Weather Alerts"

 ## Extension Settings

 This extension does not currently contribute any custom settings.